christian-oleary/emmv/README.md

 - The best model should have the highest Excess Mass score
 - The best model should have the lowest Mass Volume score
+- Probably easiest to just use one of the metrics